wlandau/crew/README.md

 A task queue is a central hub for orchestrating computationally demanding workloads dynamically and asynchronously.
-The `crew` package supports a variety of task queues with a common interface and different types of workers for different backend technologies, similar to the way the [`future`](https://future.futureverse.org/) package provides a unified R interface for single jobs and individual map-reduce calls.
+The `crew` package supports a variety of task queues with a common interface and different types of workers for different platforms, similar to the way the [`future`](https://future.futureverse.org/) package provides a unified R interface for single jobs and individual map-reduce calls.
 The `crew` package borrows the task queue design from the [`callr` package